Franky1/Streamlit-Selenium/README.md

 ## Issues :bug:

-- Example fails on Streamlit Cloud with a `TimeoutException`, due to a `403` response, because geoip blocking is active on the target website.
+- Example fails on Streamlit Cloud with a `TimeoutException`, due to a `403` response, because **GeoIP blocking** is active on the target website.
 Therefore a **proxy** can be enabled optionally to bypass this.
 - However, the proxies are not very reliable, because only free proxies are used here.
 Therefore, the example is not very stable with enabled proxies and can fail sometimes.
+Sometimes, no proxies are available.

 ## ToDo :ballot_box_with_check: